MPI Artificial Intelligence for robots and swarms

 Home

 In the previous log, we discovered basic ways to move your robot around.
-In this log, we will see how to create a coherent navigation system to guide our robot with intent, would it be to avoid obstacles (again!), to go toward the light, or to randomly explore our arena.
+In this log, we will see how to create a coherent navigation system to guide our robot with intent, whether it is to avoid obstacles (again!), to go toward the light, or to randomly explore our arena.
 But first, let’s take a step back.
-We talked a lot about robots, let’s focus for a moment on our experimentation as a whole, and in par5ticular the arena itself.
+We talked a lot about robots, let’s focus for a moment on our experimental setup.

 A better control over our experiments

 One file you have been using but we haven’t talked much about is the expSetup.argos configuration file.
-If your lua code is all about your robot, that file is all about the arena and what is inside.
+If your lua code is all about your robot, that file is all about the arena and what it contains.

-The file follows an XML format, and is separated in sections:
+The file follows an XML format, and is separated into sections:

-As for the arena, you can change the name of the floor picture, the position and size of the walls, add other boxes to complexify the environment and in partiular …. modify the number of robots!
+As for the arena, you can change the name of the floor picture, the position and size of the walls, add other boxes to complexify the environment and in particular …. change the number of robots!
 It is time for our swarm to be more than just one robot.
-For that, search for the line : <entity quantity="1" max_trials="100"> in the arena section, and change the value of quantity to any number of robot you want.
-Run your past code with various amount of robot, and see how the overall behavior is affected.
+For that, search for the line : <entity quantity="1" max_trials="100"> in the arena section, and change the value of quantity to any number of robots you want.
+Run your previous code with various numbers of robots, and see how the overall behavior is affected.
 In the rest of the course, we expect a number of around 20 robots.
 Don’t hesitate as well to modify the arena itself and complexify it.
+One thing to note, ARGoS doesn’t hot reload its configuration file.
+If you want it to be used, you need to close ARGoS (easiest way is to press Ctrl + C in the command line) and relaunch it.

 Over this course, you are not only going to develop your robotic behavior and experimental setup, but also try various settings and behaviors.
 This is why we recommend having multiple configuration files you can easily switch between, as well as multiple Lua code files, depending on the behavior you want to explore.